dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Running our program now we notice we instantly get feedback on each keystroke and we also don't see the cursor anymore.
 This is great.
-Hitting <kbd>q</kbd> quites the game flawlessly and we feel a rush of accomplishment.
+Hitting <kbd>q</kbd> quits the game flawlessly and we feel a rush of accomplishment.

 Oh but we also notice that the cursor is now hidden, even after the program has finished.
 That's a side effect we didn't want.
 Let's quickly run this in our terminal to get the cursor back: `echo "\x1b[?25h"`.
-Ok we're back to normal but we can't expect our users to do this after they played our game so we need to do this in our program.
+OK, we're back to normal but we can't expect our users to do this after they played our game so we need to do this in our program.
 We COULD create a new method now called `leave` or something that just echos the sequence and we call it at the end of the program but instead we will do it a bit more "rusty".

-As you know, rust cleans up its variables whenever they go out of scope.
+As you know, Rust cleans up its variables whenever they go out of scope.
-When cleaning up, rust will call the `destructor` via the [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html) trait.
+When cleaning up, Rust will call the `destructor` via the [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html) trait.
-Let's use this to our advantage and implement this trait for our `RawMode` struct and have rust take care of when to call the clean up crew.
+Let's use this to our advantage and implement this trait for our `RawMode` struct and have Rust take care of when to call the clean up crew.

 ```rust {data-file="raw_mode.rs", data-fold="['5-14']", hl_lines=["16-24"]}